-The U.S. Air Force Research Laboratory at Eglin AFB has developed and scaled up to 200,000lb+ quantity USAF-96 Steel.
-USAF-96 Steel is a low alloy steel that when thermally processed with the inventive method has the following typical values: an ultimate tensile strength of 245 ksi; yield strength at 0.2% offset of 187 ksi; elongation to failure of 13%; and an impact toughness as measured with a Charpy V-notch test @ -40°C of 30 ft-lb.
+The low alloy steel, known as USAF-96, when thermally processed with the Air Force’s patented method has an ultimate tensile strength of 245 KSI; yield strength at 0.2% offset of 187 KSI; elongation to failure of 13%; and an impact toughness as measured with a Charpy V-notch test at -40°C of 30 ft-lb.

-USAF-96’s material composition along with specific thermal processing conditions lead to the growth of beneficial nano-scaled carbides in a martensitic matrix that allows USAF-96 Steel to possess its high-performance characteristics even in heavier sections while using reduced quantities of expensive alloying elements.
+USAF-96’s material composition along with specific thermal processing conditions leads to the growth of beneficial nano-scaled carbides in a martensitic matrix that allows the steel to possess its high-performance characteristics even in heavier sections while using reduced quantities of expensive alloying elements.

 - High Performance: Excellent strength and dynamic toughness even at -40°C; applications may include penetrators, ground-engaging tools and oil & gas applications